 To read standard OBD-II diagnostics data from a car with OBD-II on CAN, use the open source OBD-II OpenXC firmware.
 You can download the latest compiled version of that firmware from the vi-firmware releases page.

 vi-translated_obd2-firmware-*.hex file for the latest version, which contains the OBD-II firmware for each of the supported vehicle interfaces.

-Next, look up the instructions for uploading the firmware to your vehicle interface on the supported VI hardware page - it’s different for each.
+Next, look up the instructions for uploading the firmware to your vehicle interface on the supported VI hardware page - it’s different for each type of VI.

 Firmware for Ford vehicles is available through the Ford Developer website for logged-in users.